timmo-x/irc_grokbot/README.md

 Replace xai-REDACTED with your API key found here: https://console.x.ai/

-Grok IRC Bot is (kinda) forked from https://github.com/knrd1/chatgpt but using x.ai's less woke API and a few other huge modifications catered for my tastes.

 X's xAI SDK reference: https://docs.x.ai/api/integrations#openai-sdk

 You may need a pretentious x.com premium account and blue check like I have to access Grok's API.